G1r1shCodes/AQI-Prediction-Using-Machine-Learning/README.md

 ## 🧠 How It Works

 The app predicts AQI using machine learning models trained on environmental data.
-A simplified AQI approximation formula is used (can be customized):
+A simplified AQI approximation formula is used:

 ```python
 AQI = (NO₂ + CO + O₃) / 3